mykle1/MMM-AfterShip/README.md

 	isCompact: false, // false = show version with expected delivery time on a separate line.
 	hideExpired: false,
 	updateInterval: 600000, // 10 minutes = 10 * 60 * 1000 milliseconds.
-	parcelStatusText: ["Exception", "Failed Attempt","In Delivery","Delivered",
-	                   "In Transit", "Info Received", "Pending", "Expired"], // This is the default.
+	parcelStatusText: ["Exception", "Failed Attempt","In Delivery", "In Transit", "Info Received", "Pending", "Delivered", "Expired"], // This is the default.
 Enter your own language text
 	parcelIconColor: ["red", "red", "green", "green", "cornflowerblue", "cornflowerblue", "grey", "grey"], // This is the default.
 Change for other icon colors
 	onlyDaysFormat: {
 	  lastDay : '[Yesterday]',